sbabcoc/Java-Utils/README.md

 The **JarUtils** class provides methods related to Java JAR files.

-* `getClasspath` assemble a classpath string from the specified array of dependencies.
+* `getClasspath` assembles a classpath string from the specified array of dependencies.
-* `findJarPathFor` find the path to the JAR file from which the named class was loaded.
+* `findJarPathFor` finds the path to the JAR file from which the named class was loaded.
 * `getJarPremainClass` gets the 'Premain-Class' attribute from the indicated JAR file.

 The methods of this class provide critical services for the `Local Grid` feature of [**Selenium Foundation**](https://github.com/sbabcoc/Selenium-Foundation), handling the task of locating the JAR files that declare the classes required by the Java-based servers it launches.